-At June 30, 2007, the Joint Gas Line had \$563,232 in deposits.
-Of this balance, \$418,009 is secured from risk by securities held by the custodial bank in the name of the fiscal agent bank.
-Even though the pledged securities are considered uncollateralized, Louisiana Revised Statutes 39:1229 imposes a statutory requirement on the custodial bank to advertise and sell the pledged securities within 10 days of being notified by the Joint Gas Line that the fiscal agent failed to pay deposited funds upon demand.
+At June 30, 2008, the Joint Gas Line had \$264,222 in deposits (collected bank balances).
+These balances are secured from risk by \$100,000 of Federal deposit insurance and \$164,222 of pledged securities held by the custodial bank in the name of the fiscal agent bank (GASB Category 2.)
+Even though the pledged securities are considered uncollateralized (Category 2) under the provisions of (GASB) Statement 3, Louisiana Revised Statutes 39:1229 imposes a statutory requirement on the custodial bank to advertise and sell the pledged securities within 10 days of being notified by the Joint Gas Line that the fiscal agent failed to pay deposited funds upon demand.